krispypopcorn/Data-Analysis-Projects/Netherlands School Data/README.md

 ## National Youth Tobacco Survey (NYTS):

-The NYTS was designed to provide national data on long-term, intermediate, and short-term indicators key to the design, implementation, and evaluation of comprehensive tobacco prevention and control programs.
+* The NYTS was designed to provide national data on long-term, intermediate, and short-term indicators key to the design, implementation, and evaluation of comprehensive tobacco prevention and control programs.
 The NYTS also serves as a baseline for comparing progress toward meeting selected Healthy People 2020 goals for reducing tobacco use among youth:
   * TU–18.1—Reduce the proportion of adolescents and young adults in grades 6 through 12 who are exposed to tobacco marketing on the Internet
   * TU–18.2—Reduce the proportion of adolescents and young adults in grades 6 through 12 who are exposed to tobacco marketing in magazines and newspapers
   * TU–18.3—Reduce the proportion of adolescents and young adults in grades 6 through 12 who are exposed to tobacco marketing in movies and television
   * TU–18.4—Reduce the proportion of adolescents and young adults in grades 6 through 12 who are exposed to tobacco marketing at point of purchase (convenience store, supermarket, or gas station)

 Items measured as part of the NYTS survey include correlates of tobacco use such as demographics, minors’ access to tobacco, and exposure to secondhand smoke.

-* The NYTS provides nationally representative data about middle and high school youth’s—
+- The NYTS provides nationally representative data about middle and high school youth’s
- * Tobacco-related beliefs
+  - Tobacco-related beliefs
- * Attitudes
+  - Attitudes
- * Behaviors
+  - Behaviors
- * Exposure to pro- and anti-tobacco influences
+  - Exposure to pro- and anti-tobacco influences

  src: https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm